Legend of Zelda: Breath of the Wild Tips and Tricks for The Champions’ Ballad DLC Pack

 Tip #11: Don’t Hunt Down the Master Sword Right Away

 It may be tempting to make a beeline right for the Master Sword when you start Breath of the Wild – after all, it’s the only unbreakable blade in the game.
 However, bide your time and build up your power as it’s no simple task to obtain it, and you have to be deemed worthy enough to wield it.
 Top tip (without spoiling too much), make sure you find it after you’ve obtained a sizeable number of hearts – and, no, temporary ones don’t count.

-The Divine Beasts in Breath of the Wild are essentially this Zelda’s version of major temples.
-These mechanical creatures don’t just harbour puzzles to be solved, they also grant Link new abilities to aid him in his adventure.
+The Divine Beasts in Breath of the Wild are essentially this Zelda’s version of significant temples.
+These mechanical creatures don’t just harbor puzzles to be solved; they also grant Link new abilities to aid him in his adventure.
 So, if you happen to be near a Divine Beast and think it’s worth holding off to do some exploring instead, blitz the Beast and make the most of your newfound upgrade – you’ll thank me later.

 Without wishing to pile spoilers on you, but going and fighting Ganon early on isn’t – necessarily – the worst thing you can do.
-I’d seriously advise completing the four Divine Beasts first and building your strength and arsenal up before wading in to Hyrule Castle, but don’t worry about mopping up every last Shrine or Korok Seed first.
-Upon defeating Ganon, you’re given total free reign of Hyrule, so you can go back and finish up anything you may have missed without worrying about Ganon’s evil reign blighting the landscape.
+I’d advise completing the four Divine Beasts first and building your strength and arsenal up before wading into Hyrule Castle, but don’t worry about mopping up every last Shrine or Korok Seed first.
+Upon defeating Ganon, you get total free reign of Hyrule, so you can go back and finish up anything you may have missed without worrying about Ganon’s evil control blighting the landscape.